MarkLNEO/research_agent_platform/supabase/functions/DEPRECATED_DO_NOT_USE.md

 ## Functions Affected

-- `/supabase/functions/chat` - Main chat endpoint (DEPRECATED)
-- All other Edge Functions in this directory
+- All remaining Edge Functions in this directory (chat has already been removed)

 ## Questions?